tonguyen9295/cs361-microservice-a/README.md

 ## Communication Contract

-In order to programmatically <b>request</b> data from Microservice A, for Phillip's main application on the frontend with use of React:
+<i>In order to programmatically <b>request</b> data from Microservice A, for Phillip's main application on the frontend with use of React</i>:

 1) Microservice A backend folder must be placed within the root of the main application

-2a) To request the user's entered weight within the past 30 days, then the following API must be called / fetched:  http://localhost:4282/past-weight-avg
+2) To request the user's entered weight within the past 30 days, then the following API must be called / fetched:  http://localhost:4282/past-weight-avg

-2b) The API must be called / fetched in the Weights.js page of the main application's component page.

-2c) Example call when code is inserted in Weights.js page of the main application's component page:

-3a) To request the average of the user's entered weight within the past 30 days, then the following API must be called /fetched:  http://localhost:4283/weight
+3) To request the average of the user's entered weight within the past 30 days, then the following API must be called /fetched:  http://localhost:4283/weight

-3b) Example call when code is inserted in Weights.js page of the main application's component page:

-3c) Example call:

-In order to programmatically <b>receive</b> data from Microservice A:
+<i>In order to programmatically <b>receive</b> data from Microservice A</i>:

 1) Microservice A backend folder must be placed within the root of the main application

-2a) To receive the user's entered weight within the past 30 days, then the following code example could be used in Weights.js page of the component folder of main application:
+2) To receive the user's entered weight within the past 30 days, then the following code example could be used in Weights.js page of the component folder of main application:
 ```
     /*
     logic to obtain the 30 most recently entered weight and save data to pastWeight state